PR Reputation Management - Differences Between PR and Online Reputation Management

 Example of the difference between PR and ORM

-For example, an ORM firm normally wouldn't phone the New York Times or Good Morning America pitching an interview for its client.
-On the other hand, a PR firm wouldn't normally aggressively manipulate third-party online visibility of dozens of websites while improving reviews and pursuing Google content removal requests.
+For example, an ORM firm normally wouldn’t phone the New York Times or Good Morning America to pitch an interview for its client.
+On the other hand, a PR firm wouldn’t normally aggressively manipulate third-party online visibility of dozens of websites while improving reviews and pursuing Google content removal requests.

-Do they both ultimately shape the public's knowledge or feelings towards the brand or entity?
+Do they both ultimately shape the public’s knowledge or feelings toward the brand or entity?
 Yes.
 But they achieve this using completely different strategies and toolsets.

 Although ORM and PR are not the same, the two can work together to achieve optimal results for a company or brand.